 At 13, Luka moved to Madrid, Spain to play for the Real Madrid basketball club.
 He was barely a teenager in a new place where he didn’t know anyone and didn’t speak the language yet.
 Luka’s mom was rightfully apprehensive about the move to a foreign country.
 She tried to persuade Luka to stay and wait to make the move, but he insisted on going.
 The first flight back to Slovenia without her son was agonizing.
 Flight attendants comforted her because she wept so violently.
 Nevertheless, Luka had her unconditional support.
 Doncic’s mother eventually made the move to Spain in 2016.

 As Luka ascends the basketball world, including his EuroLeague MVP and championship season back in 2018, Mirjam is by his side every step of the way.
 She accompanied him to the 2018 NBA Draft in New York City, where he was a first-round pick by the Atlanta Hawks before being traded to the Dallas Mavericks for Trae Young.
 That night made waves because of Andre Iguodala’s tweet.

 She was also there at the 2019 NBA Awards when her then-19-year-old won Rookie of the Year.

 Luka Doncic Wins NBA Rookie of the Year

 Mirjam is more than just Luka Doncic’s mom.
 She is a former model, beauty salon owner, and an active social media member in her own right.
 The native Slovenian was also a hurdler and dancer.
 Luka had to get his nimbleness and balance from somewhere.

-Wherever Luka goes next, Mirjam will be there to support him.
+Wherever the rising NBA player goes next, from All-Star games to deep playoff runs, Mirjam will be there to support him.
 She is a real MVP after all.